llvm/llvm-project/llvm/docs/LangRef.rst

 This instruction has the same comparison semantics as the '``llvm.minnum.*``' intrinsic.
 If the intrinsic call has the ``nnan`` fast-math flag, then the operation can assume that NaNs are not present in the input vector.

+It is deprecated, since the different order of inputs may produce different outputs, and it is hard to optimize with Vector or SIMD extensions.
+Use '``llvm.vector.reduce.fminimum``' or '``llvm.vector.reduce.fminimumnum``' instead.

 Arguments:
 """"""""""